RevantOrg/Revant/README.md

 ## Running the scripts

 The `scripts` directory contains shell scripts that automate most steps of the pipeline.
-This is just a first draft of a scripting system and must be improved.
+This is just the first draft of a very primitive scripting system, and must be improved.
 Current issues:

 * For simplicity, the current scripts are designed for a single machine rather than for a cluster.
 A cluster version of the whole pipeline will follow.
 * The scripts require several input variables from the user, and such variables are currently set inside the scripts themselves.
 So, when running the pipeline on a new dataset, you currently have to duplicate the `scripts` directory and to customize its scripts as needed.
 A better solution will follow.